Confidential vs. Non-Confidential Resources

 Tomson Hall 148, 507-786-3465,

-Jo Beld is Vice President for Mission at St. Olaf College.
-As Title IX Coordinator, she has primary responsibility for the college’s efforts to eliminate sex discrimination, sexual harassment, and sexual misconduct.
+As Title IX Coordinator, Kari has primary responsibility for the college’s efforts to eliminate sex discrimination, sexual harassment, and sexual misconduct.

 The St. Olaf Title IX Team includes the Vice President for Student Life, the Vice President for Human Resources, the Dean of Students, other administrators in the Student Life Division, the Director of Athletics, and the Director of Public Safety.